ChuksAjeh/Uni-to-Grad-Job-Roadmap/README.md

 I will say this isn't the easiest however.
 There are many people that will offer similar services but landing even 1-2 and completing them will look good on the ol' resume.

+## Hackathons:

+Hackathons are a great way to meet people and network especially if they are company sponsored/led.
+Plus they do look good on the CV.
+They are usually fairly easy to find just a search online and you should find ones that are local to you or are even online only.
+I would say that these should not be the main part of you application, moreso something that enhances your CV.
+You ultimately want projects/bodies of work that showcase your skills.

 ## Preparing for Interviews:

 Most companies will have multiple rounds for interviews.
 These roughly fall into two categories: